francescmarti00/dmu-multimedia/md/Passing-Variables-Webpages.md

 </html>
 ```

-**Exercise 4**.
+**Exercise 5**.
 Modify your code so the 'thanks.html' webpage also displays the name of the user.<br>
-**Exercise 5**.
+**Exercise 6**.
 Add a radio button for users' gender with the fields 'Male', 'Female', and 'Other'.
-Save these fiels in the database and display them in 'thanks.html'.
+Save these fields in the database and display them in 'thanks.html'.
+**Exercise 7 (Optional)**.
+Add the following fields in the form: Upload image, drop down selector for the user nationality, and email.
+You must save these fields in the database and display them in the 'thanks.html' webpage.